MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 The general features of the development cycle are similar to those found in other scientific software.
 However, the details are tuned to meet the needs of the community as a whole.
 A key feature is the use of versions as a way of periodically bringing everything together.
-Although many elements of Continuous Integration and related approaches to software management can be found, the nature of LFRic and UM development makes following these impractical.

 The release cycle follows a semi-regular cadence, balancing flexibility to facilitate high priority goals against stability for the broader developer pool.
 Each release will consist of a development window spanning from release of the previous version to a pre-announced code review deadline.
-Following this, submissions will be processed culminating in the release of the next release.
+Following this, submissions will be processed culminating in the next release.
 From time to time, some or all parts of a repository may be subject to an agreed closed release to facilitate an intense or disruptive development.